LinhTranUCLA/scRNA_subsolid/README.md

 # Analysis of single-cell transcriptome of early lung adenocarcinoma

-Custom R script to create figures for the 10X scRNA-seq of lung subsolid and solid nodule
+Custom R script to analyze the 10X scRNA-seq of lung subsolid and solid nodules